Tyler-Akana/Tyler-Akana.github.io/index.md

     Your browser does not support the video tag.
   </video>
   <p>Test rig replicating strut mounting positions, allowing testing without access to a W990 truck (sped up 4x).</p>
+  <p>System "walks" due to inaccuracy in hole position on wood frame, PSI is heavily reduced due to weaker wood structure used</p>
 </div>

 ### **Final Validation**